sjaveed/affinity_propagation/README.md

 [Science 315, Feb 16, 2007](http://www.psi.toronto.edu/affinitypropagation/FreyDueckScience07.pdf)) to cluster arbitrary
 data by providing the data and a block to calculate the similarity between any two data points in that list.

+For more information on affinity propagation, visit the [FAQ over at University of Toronto](http://www.psi.toronto.edu/affinitypropagation/faq.html).

 ## Installation

 Add this line to your application's Gemfile: